nony545/Spoutcraft-Launcher/README.md

 Main site is here: http://aegisgaming.org/

-Get the latest build of this launcher from: http://aegisgaming.org/launcher
+Get the latest build of this launcher from: http://files.aegisgaming.org/aegis-launcher.jar or via our auto updater at http://files.aegisgaming.org/AegisLauncher.exe

+--
+Maintained by:
+vidplace7 and funbob10 (unleashurgeek)